 Wide Choice of Programming.
 Each of CD Radio's 30 music channels will have a distinctive format, such as opera, reggae, classic jazz and children's entertainment, intended to cater to specific subscriber tastes.
 In most markets, radio broadcasters target their programming to broad audience segments.
-Even g in the largest metropolitan markets the variety of station formats generally is limited, and many of the Company's planned formats are unavailable.
+Even in the largest metropolitan markets the variety of station formats generally is limited, and many of the Company's planned formats are unavailable.

-'Seamless' Signal Coverage.
-CD Radio will be available throughout the continental United States, enabling listeners almost always to be within its broadcast range.
+continental United States, enabling listeners almost always to be within its broadcast range.
 The Company expects its nearly seamless signal will appeal to motorists who frequently travel long distances, including truck drivers and recreational vehicle owners, as well as commuters and others who outdrive the range of their FM signals.
 In addition, the Company expects its broadcasts will appeal to the 45 million consumers who live in areas that currently receive only a small number of FM stations.